-II.
-BALANCING COSTS ARE ALREADY PAID FOR THROUGH THE MAKE ALLOWANCE.
+I. BALANCING COSTS ARE ALREADY PAID FOR THROUGH THE MAKE ALLOWANCE.

 The costs of balancing are already fully paid for through the make allowance on Class IV products.
 USDA explicitly set the make allowance for these products at a level sufficient to enable Class IV processors to cover their balancing costs.
-Proposal No. 7 thus constitutes an effort to be paid twice for the same thing.
+Proposal No. 7 thus constitutes an improper effort to be paid twice for the same thing.

-In making this point, I am simply elaborating upon the conclusion that has already been reached by USDA, not once, but twice.
-When USDA in its 1998 proposed rule rejected ADCNE's proposal for marketwide service payments, it made the following statement, which I wholeheartedly endorse:
+In making this point, IDFA is simply elaborating upon the conclusion that has already been reached by USDA, not once, but twice.
+ADCNE, the proponent of the current Proposal No. 7, submitted a proposal to USDA in 1997 to adopt a marketwide service payment provision in the merged Northeast order.
+As with Proposal No. 7, ADCNE sought a payment of 6 cents per hundredweight (comprised of 2 cents for cooperative service payments and 4 cents for purported balancing services).
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+8).
+When USDA in its 1998 proposed rule rejected ADCNE's proposal for marketwide service payments, it made the following statement, which IDFA wholeheartedly endorse:

-[I]n addition to expressed opposition to compensate handlers for balancing the market, an appropriate class price has been provided for market clearing purposes-the Class III-A price.
+[I]n addition to expressed opposition to compensate handlers for balancing the market, an appropriate class price has been provided for market clearing purposes--the Class III--A price.
 It is a price that is applicable in all current Northeast orders, and is continued in this proposed rule as the Class IV price.
 While these two class prices are not the same (as explained in the BFP section of this decision), they are conceptually similar in that handlers have been provided with a market clearing price and further compensation beyond this is not warranted.
-Federal Register, Volume 63, Pages 4951 through 4952 (Jan.
+Federal Register, Volume 63, Pages 4951-52 (Jan.
 30, 1998).

-As I have noted previously, ADCNE responded to this proposed rule with an amended marketwide service payment proposal, which USDA also rejected in the 1999 final rule.
+ADCNE responded to this proposed rule with an amended marketwide service payment proposal, which USDA also rejected in the 1999 final rule.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+8).
 In so doing, USDA again made a similar observation: